ASCIT/donut-challenge/README.md

 ## Submission
 - Fork this repo, and send a merge request only when you're ready for us to take a look!
-- You have one week to build an amazing product.
+- You have two weeks to build an amazing product.
 Good luck!

 ## Need Inspiration?
-- Try making a jukebox with the different soundtracks to get started!
+- Try making a jukebox with the different soundtracks!

 ## Music notes
 - Feel free to add or change music as long as you have at least 4 soundtracks and 3 sound effects.